 - 1. Please read the operation manual carefully before installing and operating the product. - 2.
-The PTZM500 range require a 24v AC 3.0A power supply minimum. - 3.
+The Mini 4in 1 range require a 12v DC 1.7A power supply minimum.
+The rated input voltage of the camera module in the PTZ is 12V.
+Do not connect 24V AC to these cameras under any circumstances!! - 3.
 During the course of transportation, storage and installation, the product should be handled with care avoiding vibration and any weight pressure, which may cause damage to the sophisticated optical and electronic equipment inside the machine. - 4.
 Do not attempt to disassemble the camera.
 In order to prevent electric shock, do not remove screws or covers.
 There are no user-serviceable parts inside the camera. - 5.
 Always use and stick to current electrical safety standards to install and use these cameras.
 Use a correctly rated power supply.
 The RS-485 and video signal cables should be kept way from other high voltage equipment such as mains cables and especially fluorescent lights.
 Using an anti-surge protection device is recommended to prevent damage to the PTZ camera from lightning and mains surges.
 Damage to units by lightning or mains voltage surges is not covered under the product warranty. - 6.
 Do not operate in areas exceeding the stipulated limitations concerning temperature, humidity and power supply.
-The camera working temperature outdoor is -10°C ~ +50°C and humidity 60%. - 7.
+The camera working temperature outdoor is $-20^{\circ}$ C $\sim +60^{\circ}$ C and humidity must be less than 95%. - 7.
 Do not aim the camera directly towards the sun or an extreme light source whether it is switched on or not.
 Do not let the camera focus on bright and stationary objects for a long time.
 Doing any of these, may damage the filter on the sensor that may cause colour loss. - 8.
 Do not use strong detergents to clean the main body of the camera as these may damage the PTZ paintwork.
 Wipe dirt away with a micro-fibre cloth.
 If needed a mild detergent can be used. - 9.
 Operate the PTZ camera with care avoiding shock or vibration.
 If operated incorrectly, the PTZ could be damaged. - 10.
 Ensure the PTZ is not dropped.
 The PTZ camera is heavy so never mount the unit on a structure that cannot support its weight. - 11.
 When this unit is in use, avoid direct eye contact with the infrared lights. - 12.
 The unit's outer IR transparent cover can heat up when in use and care should be taken to ensure that this PTZ is fitted where it cannot be easily touched.
 It must also not be fitted in close proximity to any flammable materials.